 Kautz’s “Awaken by Night Trains” picture is a puzzle with little apparent relation to its title except for a half-curtained window revealing an icy blue nocturne.
 The image depicts an art studio where much nature morte assumes the scale of a canvas and easel rendering.
 A Robin’s egg blue suit slouches across a stiff-backed chair and wing tips float before a Persian-style carpet of pink roses.
 On top of a bilious colored chest of drawers two humorously oversized clay sculptures preside over an assemblage of stuffed animals, potted plants, and other thrift store memorabilia.
 The artist’s king-sized signature endorses a foreground corner of polysemic turmoil.

-“Light as a Feature” is a more focused picture, nocturnal again, but in a softly fetishized dreamscape.
+“Light as a Feather” is a more focused picture, nocturnal again, but in a softly fetishized dreamscape.
 The sleeping artist floats high in rolling lavender skies above the edge of a small Midwestern town.
 The only structures are a pink chalet and red brick public building, both of which appear to be constructed of gingerbread.
 Just below the horizon is a farm crowded with rows of heather and a sloping graveyard with weathered stuffed toy tombstones.
 Underscoring everything is an indecipherable rebus – stovepipe, alligator, tree stump.
 Filling every possible space with detail is a craft trope distinctive to quilting, but it’s not that distant from the emphasis on pattern that secures the flatness and pictorial uniformity of the modern.

-“Light as a Feature” 2023-24, Acrylic on Canvas, 16″ X 20″
+“Light as a Feather” 2023-24, Acrylic on Canvas, 16″ X 20″

 Kautz’s low-tech kitsch displaces at least two generations of neo-naïve artists and decades of unadulterated folk-artists prevalent in the Great Lakes region.
 An undergraduate study at the School of the Art Institute might account for a taste for some of the early stable of the late Phyllis Kind Gallery, artists whose solitude and self-effacement established a compelling regional and national subject variance.
 Having been born in Chicago but growing up in a small Northern Illinois town not far from the artist’s home I can identify with the under-defined culture of silo-dotted Burlington rail traffic economies woven into the consciousness of these pictures.
 I’m always interested in seeing how place representations task national vocabularies of fine art and how local traditions ironically absorb coastal studio practices.
 Kautz juggles both and also applies them to performance and installation accoutrements of which are also on view here in Madison.